cobrateam/splinter/docs/drivers/firefox.rst

    license that can be found in the LICENSE file.

 .. meta::
-    :description: How to use splinter with Firefox webdriver
+    :description: How to use splinter with Firefox WebDriver
     :keywords: splinter, python, tutorial, how to install, installation, firefox, selenium

 +++++++++++++++++